 The Big Book and the 12&12 do not deny our guilt.
 But neither do they dwell on it.
-Instead, they provide us with a program of action which, if rigorously followed, is guaranteed to free us from guilt—the fact and the feeling.
+Instead, they provide us with a program of action that, if rigorously followed, is guaranteed to free us from guilt—the fact, and the feeling.
 In telling us to focus on where we are at fault, where we are to blame, and whom we have hurt, they are pointing us toward a proper understanding of guilt.

 Thus guilt serves two positive and necessary functions.
-It alerts us to the possibility that we are acting against our better selves and doing what is wrong in our own eyes and perhaps harming someone.
-And it moves us to corrective action.
+It alerts us to the possibility that we are acting against our better selves and doing what is wrong in our own eyes and perhaps harming someone, and it moves us to corrective action.

 Discerning true guilt from false guilt can be challenging.
 The starting point is willingness, humility, and honesty.
 If we have that, we can start at the very simplest level, which is what we do the first time we take inventory in Step 4.
 We start with the questions the Big Book suggests: Where were we at fault?
 Where were we to blame?
 Whom have we hurt?